The Hangman's Beautiful Daughter: Artwork and title

 The album's cover art – which on original LP issues was the back cover, as the front showed just Williamson and Heron – consists of a photograph taken on Christmas Day 1967.
-It shows both musicians with band members Licorice McKechnie and Rose Simpson, friends Roger Marshall and Nicky Walton, several children of their friend Mary Stewart, and Robin's dog Leaf.
+It shows both musicians with their then-girlfriends (and future band members) Licorice McKechnie and Rose Simpson, alongside friends Roger Marshall and Nicky Walton, several children of their friend Mary Stewart, and Robin's dog Leaf.

 Regarding the title, Mike Heron said at the time: "The hangman is death and the beautiful daughter is what comes after.
 Or you might say that the hangman is the past twenty years of our life and the beautiful daughter is now, what we are able to do after all these years.
 Or you can make up your own meaning – your interpretation is probably just as good as ours."

 Commercial performance

 Owing largely to the band gaining much airplay from famous DJ John Peel, The Hangman's Beautiful Daughter was a major commercial success in the UK, staying in the charts for 21 weeks with a peak of number 5.
 In the US, the ISB always remained underground and the album struggled to number 161 during a two-month chart run.
 It was nominated for a Grammy in the folk music category.